- What Is Intermittent Fasting?

-- Disease Prevention: Intermittent fasting can help improve your risk of multiple diseases, boost your immunity and even increase longevity[*].
-In one study, IF helped improve cardiovascular risk and slow the progression of Type 2 diabetes[*].
+- Disease Prevention: Intermittent fasting can help improve your risk of multiple diseases, boost your immunity, and increase longevity[*].
+In one study, IF helped improve cardiovascular risk and slow the progression of type 2 diabetes[*].

 - Improved Insulin Sensitivity: While fasting, your glucose and insulin levels get normalized, which helps you become insulin sensitive[*].

-- Preserves Muscle Mass: Research shows intermittent fasting can in fact preserve muscle, not break it down.
-In one 4-week study, researchers concluded a fasting diet resulted in greater weight loss — while maintaining muscle mass — than participants following a low-calorie diet.
+- Preserves Muscle Mass: Research shows intermittent fasting can preserve muscle, not break it down.
+In one 4-week study, researchers concluded a fasting diet resulted in more significant weight loss — while maintaining muscle mass — than participants following a low-calorie diet.
 This happened even though the total calorie intake was similar in both groups[*]

 Intermittent fasting isn’t the same as prolonged fasting or starving.
 Research finds it has metabolic and muscle-sparing benefits greater than simply cutting calories.

-Because intermittent fasting has multiple health benefits and helps preserve muscle mass, you can use it to reach your fitness goals, improve your athletic performance and lose fat.
-Here’s how:
+Because intermittent fasting has multiple health benefits and helps preserve muscle mass, you can use it to reach your fitness goals, improve your athletic performance, and lose fat.

 #1: Be Strategic With Fasting

 It’s best to pair your fasted days with your rest days.
 For example, if you schedule active recovery on Wednesdays and your off day on Sunday, those should be your fasted days.
 Save your workouts for days where you eat normally.

 Research shows some people may struggle during their weight training and cardio sessions when fasting[*].